A PHP Developer in The JavaScript World

 Finally it's time to start coding the business logic itself.
 We are going to build a form with a few basic static fields and some dynamically generated fields from a JSON data file.
 When the form is submitted, the data is emailed to an email address we configure.

-Because this article is more about the stack than angular coding, we are not going into the details of the application logic.
+Because this article is more about the stack than angular coding, we are not diving into the details of the application logic.

 Data

 At first we create a JSON file.
 To save some internet space the file is included here as minified.
-Just paste it to JSONLint (reference) to make it human readable.
+Paste it to JSONLint to make it human readable (reference).

 $ vim data/form1.json